Two-loop application of the Breitenlohner-Maison/'t Hooft-Veltman scheme with non-anticommuting $\gamma_5$: Full renormalization and symmetry-restoring counterterms in an abelian chiral gauge theory: Introduction

 For these reasons, the renormalization and counterterm structure in the BMHV scheme involves several BMHV-specific complications: the ultraviolet (UV) divergences cannot be cancelled by counterterms generated by field and parameter renormalization; additional, UV divergent evanescent counterterms (corresponding to operators which vanish in strictly 4 dimensions) are needed; and the breaking of BRST symmetry needs to be repaired by adding finite, symmetry-restoring counterterms.

 In a previous paper \cite{Belusca-Maito:2020ala} we have started a research programme on the rigorous practical application of this BMHV scheme to chiral gauge theories.
 In that reference we treated a general non-abelian massless gauge theory with fermionic and scalar matter fields, and we determined the full BMHV counterterm structure at the one-loop level.
 In particular we established a method to determine the required symmetry-restoring counterterms which compensate the breaking of BRST symmetry.
 The same method was developed and applied earlier in Ref.\ \cite{Martin:1999cc} to study one-loop symmetry breakings in the BMHV scheme, and Refs.\ \cite{Stockinger:2005gx,Hollik:2005nn,Stockinger:2018oxe} used the same strategy to study supersymmetry in the context of dimensional reduction up to the 3-loop level.
 In the present work we present the first extension of this programme to the two-loop level.
 For the sake of clarity and to highlight conceptual and methodological issues, we particularize our calculations to the case of an abelian gauge theory with chiral fermions, a chiral QED (``\ChiQED/'') model.
 Our goal is to determine the full two-loop structure of the special counterterms in the BMHV scheme, i.e.\ the determine evanescent UV divergences, the deviations from parameter and field renormalization, and ultimately the symmetry-restoring counterterms.
+The outline of the paper is as follows.
+After a brief reminder of notation and properties of the scheme in \cref{sect:notation} we define the abelian model in \cref{sect:model}.
+In this section we also set up the Slavnov-Taylor identity corresponding to BRST invariance and show that it is already broken at tree-level in the BMHV scheme. \cref{sec:multiloopformulae} summarizes the general strategy of renormalization and lays out the general procedure for finding UV divergent and finite symmetry-restoring counterterms. \cref{sect:Eval1LSCT,sect:BRSTrestoration} contain the one-loop counterterm results for this model.
+Both the singular, including the evanescent ones, as well as the BRST-restoring finite counterterms can also be derived by particularizing our previously obtained generic results \cite{Belusca-Maito:2020ala} to this model. \cref{sect:Eval2LSCT} begins the two-loop analysis.
+It presents detailed results for the UV divergences of subrenormalized two-loop Green functions, and determines the required singular two-loop counterterms and their relationship to field and parameter renormalization. \cref{subsect:2LoopBRSTRestore} presents first the evaluation of the two-loop breaking of the Slavnov-Taylor identity by the regularization, using the method described in \cref{sec:multiloopformulae} and Ref.\ \cite{Belusca-Maito:2020ala}.
+It then presents the required symmetry-restoring two-loop counterterms.
+We also provide a consistency check by explicitly evaluating the analog of the usual QED Ward identities for two-, three- and four-point functions and checking that they are correctly restored as well.